 Shoes complete the outfit period!
-Nothing worse than seeing someone wearing a great suit or dress with tired old shoes.
-In comparison, wearing an inexpensive outfit and adding those “blow the bank” shoes will definitely elevate the look.
-I’m not saying you need to spend thousands of dollars on a new pair of shoes, however, investing in one pair (it’s a start) will not only make you smile when you wear them, but it will also give you the confidence to say “I know what I’m doing”.
+There’s nothing worse than seeing someone wearing a great suit or dress with tired old shoes.
+In comparison, wearing an inexpensive outfit and adding those blow the bank shoes will definitely elevate the look.
+I’m not saying you need to spend thousands of dollars on a new pair of shoes.
+However, investing in one pair (it’s a start) will not only make you smile when you wear them, but it will also give you the confidence to say “I know what I’m doing”.
 If they’re comfortable and look great, you’ll wear them more often, making them a worthwhile investment.
 Once they become your goto pair of shoes, you have to consider the cost per wear, they may be cheaper in the end.
 Did I mention I am the queen of justification?

 “You only have one chance to make a first impression, shouldn’t it be your best version?”

 The same rules apply to clothing.
 I live by the expression “cost per wear”, whether it’s a cool pair of Acne Studios jeans or a pricey Max Mara dress I purchased 22 years ago, I wear them both to death.
 Done right, classic pieces will never fail you, they are an investment.
 Spend the most you can afford on a quality item, you will not be disappointed.
 Don’t get sticker shocked, YES, it will be slightly more expensive, a lot goes into good design, if you love it, you will wear it, over and over.
 Be smart and shop around, there are deals on past season products, but if you’re shopping the latest looks expect to pay full price.

 Miranda Priestly: This “stuff”?
 Oh… okay.
 I see.
 You think this has nothing to do with you.